How do you pick a cabin on a Royal Caribbean ship that will be the right choice for you?

 Read more: 8 reasons to book a balcony cabin

-On Oasis Class ships, Royal Caribbean created balcony cabins that face inwards, rather to the ocean.
+On Oasis Class ships, Royal Caribbean created balcony cabins that face inwards, rather than to the ocean.

-Central Park balconies: On Oasis-class ships, Central Park balcony staterooms are available that instead of offering a balcony that overlooks the ocean, this stateroom category offers a view of the Central Park neighborhood.
+Central Park balconies: On Oasis Class ships, Central Park balcony staterooms are available.
+Instead of offering a balcony that overlooks the ocean, this stateroom category offers a view of the Central Park neighborhood.

 The Central Park balconies offer the same fresh air and light that ocean view balconies do but with the opportunity to enjoy the ambiance of Central Park along with the people watching aspect.
 In addition, Central Park view balcony staterooms are often slightly cheaper than ocean balconies.